openmessaging/openchaos/README.md

       time). eg: 60
       Default: 60
     -m, --model
       Test model.
-Currently queue model and cache model are supported.
+Currently queue model and kv model are supported.
       Default: queue
-    --order
-      Check the partition order of messaging platform.
-Just for mq model.
-      Default: false
     --output-dir
       The directory of history files and the output files -p, --port
       The listening port of http agent.
       Default: 8080
     --pull
       Driver use pull consumer, default is push consumer.
-Just for mq model.
+Just for queue model.
       Default: false
     -r, --rate
       Approximate number of requests per second. eg: 20